johnnyromano/Java/README.md

-# Personal Projects in Java
+# Personal Projects in Java from my undergrad

 _Burger Barn_ | Point of sale system for a fast food restaurant.